| |

 According to the U.S.

-Drought Monitor Website, The entire state is under abnormally dry to
+Drought Monitor Website, most of the state is under moderate drought

-moderate drought with patches of extreme drought in southwest Idaho.
+to severe drought with patches of extreme drought spread out from East

-Most of the big hay producing areas in Idaho are under moderate drought.
+Most of the big hay producing areas in Idaho are under extreme drought.

 Grass Hay guidelines